-Stem cells are special types of human cells with the ability to develop into different cells types.
+Stem cells are special types of human cells with the ability to develop into different cell types.
 Stem cells are beneficial to nerve injury patients because of their ability to take many forms.

-Best type of stem cells for nerve regeneration are derived from human fat.
-Our fat contains high amount of active stem cells.
+The best type of stem cells for nerve regeneration are derived from human fat.
+Our fat contains a high amount of active stem cells.

-The health expert injects stem cells under ultrasound guidance into the area where the nerves are most damaged/ injured .
+The health expert injects stem cells under ultrasound guidance into the area where the nerves are most damaged/ injured.
 When the fat is injected serves multiple functions.
-The thick nature of the fat forces a doctor to inject it with high amount pressure which effectively breaks up surrounding scar tissue, the fat then surrounds the nerve insulating it from further pressure and friction until is slowly dissolved.
+The thick nature of the fat forces a doctor to inject it with a high amount of pressure which effectively breaks up surrounding scar tissue, the fat then surrounds the nerve insulating it from further pressure and friction until is slowly dissolved.
 It then releases stem cells that proceed to repair the nerve.

 The nerves that are best treated by this method are of a larger caliber, such as a sciatic nerve or a brachial plexus.

 If you suffer from peripheral nerve damage and your doctor recommends a stem cell injection, your traumatized nerves have a good chance of repairing in less than 12 weeks, depending on the type of injury.
 Frequently several follow-up treatments with less potent regenerative treatments listed below may be needed for optimal healing.

 Placenta Matrix Hydrodissection Therapy